Neuropsychological Evaluations: What You Need to Know

 Some families want a “second opinion” after getting a school evaluation.

-Schools don’t have to agree with a private evaluation.
+.
 But by law they have to at least look at it when deciding if a child is eligible for special education.

 Paying for Neuropsychological Evaluations